msf-oca-his/dhis-ca-printable-forms/README.md

 #Running the app
 Run `gulp`.
 This will start compiling the app and launch it in a browser (localhost:8000).
 The app will not be usable until logging into DHIS2.
-- open a new browser tab to URL locahost:8080, log in to DHIS2
+- open a new browser tab to URL localhost:8080, log in to DHIS2
-- open a new broswer tab to localhost:8000
+- open a new browser tab to localhost:8000
 - the app should now be running

 #Running unit tests